Geology Alumni Web Pages

 William Peck ’94 teaches geology at Colgate University.
 William co-authored this story in the prestigious journal NATURE about the evidence for the existence of continental crust and ocean basins 4.4 billion years ago.

 Daniel Costello ’93 is the News Director of radio station KVNF in Colorado; here’s one of his broadcasts with discussion ranging from a tour of a new microbrewery to solving the water problems of the Third World.
 While he was a Beloit geology student he conquered the portage from Hell.

-Caitlin Gorman ’93 is an environmental geologist and regional manager for Engineering/Remediation Resources Group in California (scroll down to see her entry).
+Caitlin Gorman ’93 is an environmental geologist and regional manager for Engineering/Remediation Resources Group in California.
 Here is a teaser for one of her landfill remediation projects.

 Jennifer Stewart Grimes '93 analyzed the granitic rocks of the Pike's Peak Batholith in Colorado while she was a Beloit student.

 Kathryn Desmarais Kogut ’93 did a research project on red calcareous algae in the Bahama Islands when she was a Beloit student.

 Tori Berg ’92 freelances for museums and has been substitute teaching in Michigan.